cjnevin/ReaderMonadPOC/README.md

 For example, a 'Debug World' may log every event that goes through the system, to help us debug.
 A 'Unit Test World' may record all events and move all asynchronous tasks to the main thread to allow the tests to be executed synchronously.

+Monads can be chained to perform **synchronous** tasks which can then be executed on a background thread.

+Asynchronous tasks are confined to the App as it's considered a side-effect in this architecture.

 ## Redux
 Redux allows us to control when the global state of the application can change and when side-effects can occur.